MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

    ![inline suggestions meeting image 01](../../Images/mya/use/nudges-meeting-01.png)

-   In this example, the nudge is shown at the top of an email, reminding you of the after-hours impact you’ll generate for your colleagues.
-The nudge suggests that you clarify the email's urgency, so that recipients know if it can wait until working hours.
-Alternatively, you can hide the nudge temporarily by selecting **Dismiss this message**.
+   In this example, the suggestion is shown at the top of an email, reminding you of the after-hours impact you’ll generate for your colleagues.
+It suggests you clarify the email's urgency, so that recipients know if it can wait until working hours.
+Alternatively, you can hide the suggestion temporarily by selecting **Dismiss this message**.

 2. While reading an email or a calendar invitation.

    ![inline suggestions email image 02](../../Images/mya/use/nudges-email-02.png)

-3. While reading an email, this nudge reminds you of a potential outstanding task item for the email sender.
-Selecting the link takes you to the Insights Outlook add-in, which shows the list of task items.
+3. While reading an email, it might remind you of a potential outstanding task for the email sender.
+Selecting the link takes you to Insights, which shows you the list of task items.

    ![inline suggestions meeting image 03](../../Images/mya/use/nudges-meeting-summary_03.png)